Home Warranty vs Saving Money: Which Strategy Saves You More?

 Plan Type Annual Premium Range Service Fee (per visit)

 These fees add up fast.
 A homeowner on a comprehensive plan who files just three service calls per year could realistically spend $1,200 or more annually before a single repair is fully covered.
-Learn more about home warranty pricing factors to get a full picture of what you'd pay.
+Learn more about home warranty pricing factors or dig into a full home warranty total cost analysis to see every fee layer.

 Coverage Caps Are Real